The Restriction-Extension Operator on Lebesgue spaces with symmetries and applications to PDEs: Introduction

-where the $G_k$-symmetric threshold exponent $p_{ST}$ is bigger than the usual threshold exponent $\frac{2(d+1)}{d+3}$ for this inequality without any symmetry constraint, see~\eqref{eq:STclassical}.
-Here and in the following, the symbol $\les$ stands for $\leq C$ for some positive number $C$ only depending on the fixed parameters like $d$ or $m$.
+from~\cite{ManDOS}.
+Note that the $G_k$-symmetric threshold exponent $p_{ST}$ is larger than the usual threshold exponent $\frac{2(d+1)}{d+3}$ for the corresponding inequality without any symmetry constraint, see~\eqref{eq:STclassical}.
+Here and in the following, the symbol $\les$ stands for $\leq C$ for some positive number $C$ only depending on the fixed parameters like $d,m,p$.
 The Fourier transform